explorable-viz/popl2022/Review/response.md

 > line 494: Figure 8 is a preorder

 Good point!
 This should have been obvious from Def.
 3.2.
 Thank you for spotting this.

+In hindsight, we feel that the presentation would be improved if we in fact dropped □ (and the associated preorder), which were motivated purely by performance.
+Experience with our implementation has made it clear that other techniques, such as memoisation, might address this while avoiding the complexity of holes, so it seems premature to presuppose a hole-based approach in the paper.
+If our reviewers are amenable, we will simplify the presentation by dropping Fig. 8 and the various □ rules and related exposition, and use the space gained (about 3/4 of a page) to do a better job of explaining the core analysis.
+As Reviewer C notes, this section would benefit from some examples.
+(We will certainly include a note explaining how our implementation currently works, but make it clear that other choices are possible.)

 > line 457:  please clarify the presentation of the two-point lattice,
 > including which elements are in the set (rather than reusing "2"), and